 In 1999, the United Nations General Assembly honored the sisters’ bravery by declaring November 25, The International Day for the Elimination of Violence against Women.

 The UN reports that in a study of 87 countries between 2005 and 2016, 19% of women age 15 – 49 suffered physical and/or sexual violence from an intimate partner in the prior year.
 That’s one in five.

 Orange is the color of the UNiTE to End Violence against Women campaign.
 It symbolizes a future without violence.

 What Does it Mean to Us Now?

 If you look at a map of countries that treat women poorly, the map exactly matches the map of countries that are being torn apart by poverty and war.

 No country can expect to succeed in today’s globalized world by marginalizing half their population.
-You can’t compete in a globalized world with only half of your people.
+You can’t compete with the world with only half of your people.

 We hope this means that fine young women of color will start to run for office and we will support them.
-Taking power is the only way bring change.
+Taking power is the only way to bring real and lasting change.